maruel/dlibox/go/pio/doc/drivers/DESIGN.md

 The setup described above enables the best of both world, low latency read and write, and CPU-less edge detection, all without the user knowing about the intricate details!

+## Ambiant vs opened devices

+A device can either be ambiant or opened.
+An ambiant device _just exists_ and doesn't need to be opened.
+Any other device require an `open()`-like call to get an handle to be used.

+Most operating system virtualizes the system's GPU even if the host only has one video card.
+The application "opens" the video card, effectively its driver, and ask the GPU device drive rto load texture, run shaders and display in a window context.

+When working with hardware, coordination of multiple users is needed but virtualization eventually fall short in certain use cases.

+Ambiant devices are point-to-point single bit devices; GPIO, LED, pins headers.
+They are simplistic in nature and normally soldered on the board.
+They are often spec'ed by a datasheet.
+Sharing the device across applications doesn't make sense yet it is hard to do via the OS provided means.

+Opened devices are dynamic in nature.
+They may or may not be present.
+They may be used by multiple users (applications) concurrently.
+This includes buses and devices connected to buses.

+Using an ambiant design is useful for the user because it can be presented by statically typed global variables.
+This reduces ambiguity, error checking, it's just there.

+Openable devices permits state, configurability.
+You can connect a device on a bus.
+Multiple applications can communicate to multiple devices on a share bus.